Press ESC to close

 Balancing levels involves adjusting the volume of each element in your mix to create a coherent and well-balanced sound.
 Use your ears and listen critically to ensure no element is too loud or too quiet compared to the others.
 Start by setting the levels of your drum and bass elements, then add in other instruments and vocals.

-See also How Can You Mix Two Songs Together
+See also Can You Mix Songs On Spotify

 Panning